telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

             dlg.open();
             dlg.center();

-            // if the selected cell already contains some value, reflect
+            // If the selected cell already contains some value, reflect
-            // it in our custom editor.
+            // it in the custom editor.
             var value = context.range.value();
             if (value != null) {
                 model.set("value", value);